micahjsmith/FredData.jl/README.md

 ☐ improve test coverage
 ☐ support creation of pseudo-vintages
 ☐ support methods to query other parts of the API, such as releases, tags, and search
-☐ improve some API elements to be more idiomatic

 [pkg-0.4-img]: http://pkg.julialang.org/badges/FredData_0.4.svg
 [pkg-0.4-url]: http://pkg.julialang.org/?pkg=FredData